Managing invasive Madagascar rubbervine in Brazil

 This biocontrol strategy involves the deliberate release of safe and highly specific natural enemies from the native range of the target weed.
 The aim is to reduce the abundance of the weed in its introduced range below an ecological or economic threshold.
 This kind of biocontrol has a proven track record of success and can be a highly cost-efficient approach to control invasive weeds.

-The biocontrol agent in mind here is the damaging rust fungus Uredo cryptostegiae (synonym Maravalia cryptostegiae) known to infect the vine in Madagascar.
+The biocontrol agent in mind here is the damaging rust fungus, Maravalia cryptostegiae, known to infect the vine in Madagascar.
 An isolate of the same rust fungus was used to successfully control another rubbervine species in Australia and evidence suggests that this one is equally safe as it is anticipated to be specific, damaging and highly likely to have a similar impact.

 The objectives of the proposed project are to undertake ecological and socioeconomic baseline studies of the Madagascar rubbervine invasion in the Cerea State of northeastern Brazil, to match the plant biotype with a virulent rust biotype, to assess the host specificity of the selected pathogen isolate against an agreed test plant list and to evaluate its safety as a potential biocontrol agent for introduction into Brazil.